Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 • Maeshowe.

-Only four of the original twelve stones are standing, with the tallest reaching six metres.
+Only four of the original twelve stones still stand, the tallest reaching six metres.
 These Neolithic stones are believed to have been erected in 3300 BC.

 Standing Stones with a couple of sheep by the stones and sunset behind